Study Abroad Programs

 - 3rd Party Provider and university representatives, who can point out the particular features of the programs they offer.

-- Butler students who have returned from study abroad.
+- Butler students who have returned from study abroad, like our peer advocates!

 Please check out our Steps to Study Abroad webpage to see what your steps to study abroad are.
 There are six important steps, the first of which is to attend a general Study Abroad Information Session.